sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-servermanager-svrmgrncdonotopenservermanageratlogon.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-ServerManager-SvrMgrNc](microsoft-windows-servermanager-svrmgrnc-win7-microsoft-windows-servermanager-svrmgrnc.md)
+For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-ServerManager-SvrMgrNc](microsoft-windows-servermanager-svrmgrnc-win7-microsoft-windows-servermanager-svrmgrnc.md)

 ## XML Example